So-Mina/Visit-Seoul/README.md

 # Visit Seoul

 ## Description
 * Travelling to Seoul?
-Here's some of the best places to go around
+Here's some of the best places to go around, easily find their loocation with our integrated Google Map view.
+Sign-up, log-in and add places to your favorites or to your visit list.

 ## Features
 * Locations shown with Google Map.